Methamphetamine (ICE) Use – Effective Treatment and Personalised Counselling By A/Prof Rebecca McKetin

 - Methamphetamine users reveal three symptom factors; affective, psychotic, and stimulation symptoms.
 (Read more on the clinical spectrum of methamphetamine-related psychoses)

-- People in rehab who smoke or eat meth, but not injectors, have much better outcomes when combined with individual counselling.
+- People in rehab who smoke or eat meth, but not injectors, have much better outcomes when combined with individual counseling.

-- Treatment advice is becoming available online which reduces stigmatisation and is free.
+- Treatment advice is becoming available online which reduces stigmatization and is free.